Have you wondered if there is something missing in our healthcare system?

 Earlier this week I was talking to a group of veterans and we were discussing health trends.

-They were shocked when I explained that, statistically we are one of the sickest industrialized countries in the world.
+They were shocked when I explained that, statistically, the USA is one of the sickest industrialized countries in the world.

-- Diagnosis such as cancer, heart disease, diabetes and many others are continually rising.
+- Diagnosis of diseases such as cancer, heart disease, diabetes and many others are continually rising.

 - Obesity in our children is more common than not.